mattbierner/vscode-gif-player/README.md

 ## Commands

-- `gifPlayer.togglePlay` — Toggles if the gif is playing or pauses.
+- `gifPlayer.togglePlay` — Toggles if the gif is playing or paused.
 Defaults keybinding: <kbd>space</kbd>

-- `gifPlayer.nextFrame` — Goes to the next frame in the gif.
+- `gifPlayer.nextFrame` — Go to the next frame in the gif.
 Defaults keybinding: <kbd>right</kbd>

-- `gifPlayer.previousFrame` — Goes to the previous frame in the gif.
+- `gifPlayer.previousFrame` — Go to the previous frame in the gif.
 Defaults keybinding: <kbd>left</kbd>

 Note that these keybindings are only active when you are focused on the Gif Player editor.